Denzy7/dengine/docs/README.md

 	- dengine.h - Inlines some basic init and terminate functions

 	**DEPENDS**
-	- GLFW – Context and Input for Desktop GL
+	- GLX,WGL – Context for Desktop GL
+	- XInput, X -  Input for Desktop GL
 	- CGLM – Math for OpenGL
 	- GLAD – Function and extension loader for OpenGL
 	- EGL – Context creation for GLES